High School Curriculum

 Prerequisite: Completion of Geometry Honors with an 85% or better and/or teacher recommendation

 This course will reinforce and expand on the topics of Algebra I including algebraic operations on expressions, solving for variables and equations, inequalities, exponentials and radicals, functions, the coordinate plane, linear equations, and corresponding problem solving.
 Advanced topics will include analyzing other functions of the coordinate plane, right triangle trigonometry, the complex number system, conics and various other enrichment topics.
-All students are required to have a TI-83 or TI-84 graphing calculator every day in class.
+All students are required to have a T1-83 or T1-84 graphing calculator everyday in class.

 TRIGONOMETRY State ID #02103A000 (Weighted)

-One semester, 0.5 credit, 4 college credits through
+One semester, 0.5 credit, 3 college credits through Kaskaskia College

 This course will focus on the right triangle definitions and the rectangular coordinate definitions of the six trig functions, applying those definitions to right triangles as well as angles in standard position in all four quadrants of the coordinate system.
 Conversion from degrees to radians will allow work in either angle system.
 The trig identities, along with the Law of Sines and Law of Cosines, will be developed and applied in problem solving situations.
 Inverse trig functions, complex numbers, polar coordinates and vectors will be included in discussions and class work.

-Prerequisite: “C” or better in each Semester of Algebra I, Algebra II and Geometry or an ACT Math score of 18 or better.
+Prerequisite: "C" or better in each Semester of Algebra I, Algebra Il and Geometry as well as one of the following: an ACT Math score of 23 or better, SAT Math score of 530 or successful completion of the KC ALEKS test.

 JR. COLLEGE MATH State ID #02110A000

-Prerequisite: Algebra II, Geometry and Grades 11 or 12
+Prerequisite: Algebra Il, Geometry and Grades 11th or 12th

 CALCULUS State ID #02121A000 (Weighted)